Regular hours for the Book Corner

 Every book is carefully selected by St. Paul pastors, staff, and avid St. Paul readers.
 Books are priced below retail, without sales tax.
 A copy of each new book is donated to the church library.

 Awaken your mind and stir your heart with current and classic Christian books of enduring significance.
 You’ll find home devotional materials, Bibles, and scriptural resources.
 Helpful books focus on Lutheranism, spirituality, prayer, family, life’s circumstances, and contemporary issues.
 Vibrant children’s books and adult fiction abound too.

 Gifts for global justice

 Self-sufficiency for poor and unemployed women is the goal for the Women’s Bean Project, specializing in bean soups and salsas.
 Out of the Blue granola lends a hand to Tennessee women recovering from abuse and addiction.

 You’ll taste justice too.
 Gourmet coffee, tea, and chocolate are provided through Equal Exchange and Lutheran World Relief.
 Your purchase ensures that more of the money you spend on coffee reaches the farmers who actually grow it.
 Fair Trade coffee is a simple solution that means the difference between surviving and not surviving for small-scale coffee farmers.

-Other vendors provide distinctive gift items that are expressive of a grace-centered life, including St. Paul apparel, created by Handicapped Development Center, beautiful bath and body products from Agrow’s House and batiks from Empower Tanzania.
+Other vendors provide distinctive gift items that are expressive of a grace-centered life, including St. Paul apparel, created by Handicapped Development Center, beautiful bath and body products from Agrow’s House, and jewelry from ReClassified Treasure.

 The Book Corner stocks greeting cards that carry messages of encouragement, consolation, joy, and celebration.
 You’re not likely to find these vendors in any other Quad-Cities location.
 All cards are priced below retail and without tax.